graphlit/graphlit-tools-python/README.md

 Please refer to the [Graphlit API Documentation](https://docs.graphlit.dev/).

-For support with the Graphlit Agent Tools, please submit a [GitHub Issue](https://github.com/graphlit/graphlit-tools-python/issues).
+For support with the Graphlit Agent Tools or to request an additional tool, please submit a [GitHub Issue](https://github.com/graphlit/graphlit-tools-python/issues).

 For further support with the Graphlit Platform, please join our [Discord](https://discord.gg/ygFmfjy3Qx) community.